Monday, April 20, 2026

 • Recognize acute emergencies quickly.
 Falls and other critical situations can be automatically detected.
 If the person in question does not respond, an alarm chain can be triggered after a short time—initially to family members, neighbors, or emergency services.
 Some systems now rely solely on radar sensors, rather than image or video footage.
 With these systems, only point clouds are analyzed today (see image above).
 This ensures that privacy and personal space are protected.

 • Customize warnings individually.
-Systems can be customized to meet the specific health needs of the person being cared for.
-They track presence and absence, detect whether someone is in bed or has gotten up, and can thus provide important insights into issues such as the tendency to wander among dementia patients or nighttime restlessness.
+Systems can be individually tailored to the state of health of the person being cared for.
+They register attendances and absences, recognize whether someone is in bed or has got up, and can therefore also provide important information on issues such as wandering tendencies in dementia patients or night-time restlessness.

 • Include vital data.
 Depending on the solution, data such as respiration, heart rate or measured values such as blood sugar can be integrated and merged with other information.